 The Department has no plans to make any such assessment.
 Research undertaken by the Chartered Institute of Personnel and Development (CIPD) found that, compared to the average employee, zero hours contract workers are just as satisfied with their job (65% versus 63%) and happier with their work-life balance (62% versus 58%).

 The research was carried out in 2013.
-However, the imposition of zero-hours contracts is becoming a increasing trend.
+However, the imposition of zero-hours contracts is becoming an increasing trend.
 It is therefore important to continually monitor the situation.
-Research findings in 2013 are only remain valid if the situation remains static.
-Alistair Burt’s answer focuses on the people who are happy with zero-hours contacts, mainly because they value the flexibility.
-But what of the people who do not chose to work in this way but are forced into it by necessity?
+Research findings in 2013 only remain valid if the situation remains static.
+Alistair Burt’s answer focuses on the people who are happy with zero-hours contacts, mainly because they value flexibility.
+But what of the people who do not choose to work in this way but are forced into it by necessity?

 [I]t is clear that for the majority of those employed on zero-hours contracts this freedom and choice are more apparent than real.
 For those individuals who require a minimum number of working hours per week to ensure their family is financially secure or those who, confronting severe power imbalances in the workplace, fear that turning down hours as and when offered will result in future work being withdrawn, life on a zero-hours contract is one of almost permanent uncertainty.
 For those who have had their hours zeroed down on the basis of a perceived unwillingness to work the hours their employer requires or following the lodging of a workplace complaint, this uncertainty can be coupled with the anxiety that comes from exploitation.

 What Further Research Do We Need?